pacamara/luckyoneshot/README.md

 Web tier for the Lucky One Shot automated batch checker for Taiwan's Uniform Invoice lottery (Python/Pyramid).

 Checks an image of several receipts in one shot, and informs user if any are winning.
-Only works for receipts with QR codes (using OCR proved too unreliable).
+Only works for receipts with QR codes, nearly all shop receipts have these, whereas restaurant receipts typically do not.
 Displays a feedback image to the user with the receipts which it managed to read circled in green.

 ## Build instructions